amtoaer

 2. Manually clear the initialized AV object of Artitalk and reload the JavaScript file

 Here, we will discuss the second method.
-Referring to the idea in this pull request, we need to delete the original window.AV object initialized by Artitalk when the page is reloaded, and then reload the artitalk.js file.
+Referring to the idea of this pull request, we need to delete the original window.AV object when the page is reloaded, and then reload artitalk.js.

 Data Migration#

-Since Valine also relies on the window.AV to provide services, the cost of using the above method to solve the Artitalk problem is: during the loading process of the Artitalk interface, Artitalk replaces Valine's window.AV with its own.
+Because Valine also relies on window.AV to provide services, the cost of using the above method to solve the Artitalk problem is: During the loading process of the Artitalk interface, Artitalk replaces Valine's window.AV with its own.
 Therefore, we need to ensure that Artitalk and Valine are using the same LeanCloud application.

 Therefore, we need to migrate Valine's data to Artitalk (if the same application is already used, this step can be skipped):

-1. Create a Comment class in the LeanCloud application used by Artitalk, and if you use the access count function, you also need to create a Counter class.
+1. Create a Comment class in the LeanCloud application used by Artitalk, and if you are using the page view function, you also need to create a Counter class.

-2. Export the Comment and Counter classes from the original Valine application (complaint: why can only export before noon?
-Does it really take half a day to maintain?)
+2. Export the Comment and Counter classes from the original Valine application (Complaint: Why can only export before noon?
+Do you need half a day to maintain it?)

 image-20200827151353004